Clare’s Guiding Light

 She’s there for a reason.

 As our name suggests, we are followers of Francis of Assisi, but we too study, appreciate and practice the teachings of St. Clare of Assisi, a student of Francis and pioneering woman in her own right.
-In the face of adversity — not completely unlike what we as a nation and a people face today during a pandemic — Clare refused to marry at 15, elected a simple life of poverty and was steadfast in her faith.
+In the face of adversity — not completely unlike what we as a nation and a people faced during the pandemic — Clare refused to marry at 15, elected a simple life of poverty and was steadfast in her faith.
 She left home at 18 — on Palm Sunday 1212 — to seek a path whereby she could live according to the Gospel.
 This passage from the Franciscan Media website offers colorful detail.

 At 18, Clare escaped from her father’s home one night, was met on the road by friars carrying torches, and in the poor little chapel called the Portiuncula received a rough woolen habit, exchanged her jeweled belt for a common rope with knots in it, and sacrificed her long tresses to Francis’ scissors.
 He placed her in a Benedictine convent, which her father and uncles immediately stormed in rage.
 Clare clung to the altar of the church, threw aside her veil to show her cropped hair, and remained adamant.